 It's a most unusual house to visit because most of the time it's a family home - for the current earl and two other families.
 The family stress that it's not a museum and encourage visitors to walk on the carpets and enjoy close up views of the statues and treasures.

 The same family has occupied the hall since its creation in 1750 so, as you can imagine, there are generations of artworks, furniture, and collections to see.
 Some of the highlights include:

 - The Old Kitchen with its huge copper and pewter batterie de cuisine - that's pots and pans to the uninitiated.

 - The Statue Gallery with its collection of 1st to 3rd-century Roman sculptures

-There's also a farming exhibition, a walled garden and a children's woodland playground that are open every day, as well as boat and kayak rentals on the estate lake and cycle hire.
+There's also a farming exhibition, a walled garden, and a children's woodland playground that is open every day, as well as boat and kayak rentals on the estate lake and cycle hire.